 Both the airbag and belt tensioner systems operation is constantly monitored electronically.
-Each time the ignition is switched on, the control lamp g lights for several seconds and the instrument panel display shows AIR-BAG/TENSIONER.
+Each time the ignition is switched on, the warning lamp \$\mathbb{S}\$ ights for several seconds and the display in the instrument panel\ shows AIRBAG / TENSIONER.

-The system must be checked when the control lamp $\mathfrak R$:
+The system must be checked when the warning lamp $\mathfrak Z$ :

-- does not light up when the ignition is switched on - · turns off after 4 seconds after the ignition is switched on - · turns off and then lights up again after the ignition is switched on - · lights up or flashes while the vehicle is moving
+- · does not light up when the ignition is switched on, - · after the ignition is switched on, it turns off after 4 seconds, - · turns off and then lights up again after the ignition is switched on, - lights up or flashes while the vehicle is moving.

 In the event of a malfunction, the warning lamp remains on continuously.
-In addition, depending on the malfunction, a fault message appears in the instrument panel display for approx. 10 seconds and a short audible warning is given.
+In addition, depending on the malfunction, a fault message appears in the display of the instrument panel for approx. 10 seconds and a short acoustic signal is given.
 In this event, you should have a specialised workshop check the system immediately.

-If any of the airbags are disabled by a Technical Service, the warning lamp lights for several seconds more after the verification and will turn off if there is no fault.
+If any of the airbags are de-activated by the Authorised Service Centre, the indicator lights for several seconds more after the verification and will turn off if there is no fault.